cloudstateio/springboot-support/README.md

 ### JSR330

-The Cloudstate Springboot Support library supports JSR330 within the scope of the support provided by Spring itself to this specification.
+The Cloudastate Springboot Support library supports JSR330 within the scope of the support provided by Spring itself to this specification.
 Note that the Cloudstate Java Support library on which we depend allows you to bind Cloudstate and any other DI container you want.
 However, no specific module for any of these other containers has yet been made.